 But it’s not just a matter of feeling safe—it’s being safe as well.
 “We’ve also found that nine out of 10 advice takers stayed the course during the 2008 financial crisis,” says Catherine Golladay, Schwab’s Vice President of 401(k) Participant Services.
 “As a result they were well positioned to take advantage of the market recovery.”

 You can find advice in different places.
-You can start by attending seminars put on by your 401(k) plan administrator or using a free app like Empower, previously known as Personal Capital, to screen your portfolio and get suggestions.
+You can start by attending seminars put on by your 401(k) plan administrator or using a powerful free app like Empower, previously known as Personal Capital, to screen your portfolio.

 As your savings grow, you might consider hiring your own financial advisor who can help you plan your financial future as well as making investment recommendations.
 Or, again, consider the affordable 401k optimization tool, blooom.